X-POWER0/xnawiki/Web Articles/Riemers/Riemers2DXNA08angletodirection.md

 * The first one keeps track of whether our rocket is in the air, and thus whether it should be drawn.
 * Obviously, at all times we need to know the position of the rocket.
-* The direction and angle of the rocket are needed when calculating the next position of the rocket, and is closely related to the angle.
-In fact, the angle can be calculated from the direction, but because we need both quite frequently we want both to be a easy accessible variable.
+* The direction and angle of the rocket are needed when calculating the next position of the rocket and is closely related to the angle.
+In fact, the angle can be calculated from the direction, but because we need both quite frequently we want both to be a easily accessible variable.
 * Finally, the scaling variable will remain a fixed constant, but since we will need it a few times in our code we also add it as a variable.

 ## Launching the rocket from the keyboard

-We we want to launch the rocket on a press of the spacebar (and the Enter key for fun).
+We want to launch the rocket on a press of the spacebar (and the Enter key for fun).
 So add this code to the end of the ProcessKeyboard method:

 ```csharp
     if (keybState.IsKeyDown(Keys.Enter) || keybState.IsKeyDown(Keys.Space))